 A single Exam Pattern and Syllabus:

-Exam Pattern and Syllabus would be different for different levels of CET Test such as the 10th level, 12th level, and graduate level.
+Exam Patterns and Syllabus would be different for different levels of the CET Test such as the 10th level, 12th level, and graduate level.

 Scheduling Tests and choosing Centres: